 Stand tall above the crowd by being wise with your punctuation.
 A lot of folks like to put a period at the end of a bullet point on a resume.
 But ask yourself this.
 Was that a complete sentence?
 If it's just a list, don't put a period at the end of any of your bullet points.
 For more on that, here are our best tips for writing a professional resume.

-After you've crafted an eye-catching resume and nailed the interview, there's one more opportunity to express your writing skills.
+After you've crafted an eye-catching resume and cover letter, and nailed the interview, there's one more opportunity to express your writing skills.
 Go home and send a follow-up email, thanking the prospective employer for their time.